qwerty-arun/learn_C/Gettingstartedwithc.md

    4. SYMBOLIC CONSTANTS : </br>

-          # define line defines a symbolic name or symbolic constant to be a particular string of characters.  </br> `# define Name replacement text `. </br>In every occurance of Name, it will be replaced by replacement text. </br>Replacement text can be any sequence of characters, not just numbers. </br>`# define passwd 1234`.
+        #define line defines a symbolic name or symbolic constant to be a particular string of characters.  `# define Name replacement text `</br> . </br>In every occurance of Name, it will be replaced by replacement text. </br>Replacement text can be any sequence of characters, not just numbers. </br>`# define passwd 1234`.
 There is no semicolon at the end of # define line. </br>

   5.